rust-dev-tools/cargo-src/README.md

 ## Contributing

-TODO contributing.md, license

-Rustw is open source and contributions are welcome!
+Rustw is open source (dual-licensed under the Apache 2.0 and MIT licenses) and contributions are welcome!
 You can help by testing and [reporting issues](https://github.com/nrc/rustw/issues/new).
 Code, tests, and documentation are very welcome, you can browse [all issues](https://github.com/nrc/rustw/issues) or [easy issues](https://github.com/nrc/rustw/issues?q=is%3Aopen+is%3Aissue+label%3Aeasy)